 Financial Gurus You Should Check Out

 Maybe the headline should read: My Favorite People in the Finance Space.
-The finance space has people who strongly oppose all debt, love leveraged real estate purchases, and everyplace in between
+The finance space has people who strongly oppose all debt, love leveraged real estate purchases, and everyplace in between.

 Here’s my Cliff’s Notes on the people I like!